M0n0chr0mic0rn/LadyLitecoin/README.md

-# LadyLitecoin
+# Lady Litecoin
-My LadyLitecoin Book Collection
+My Lady Litecoin Book Collection

 LadyLitecoin itself is a creation by Litecoin Maximalist, he owns all rights.
 Think twice before you do anything with her.